Cisco debuts its own smart whiteboard priced to compete with the Google Jamboard

 The board connects via WiFi or through a hardwired connection, using screen sharing on a connected computer or mobile device through spark.
 Like the competition, the system works for collaborative whiteboard-style note taking, meeting scheduling and does video conferencing by way of an on-board 4K camera and a 12 microphone array featuring on-board VoiceTrack technology, which zooms in on specific speakers.

 The Spark Board works with fingers or a stylus and saves automatically.
 The system is priced to compete with Google’s Jamboard (which puts it significantly below Microsoft’s $10,000+ Surface Hub) at $4,990 for the 55-inch version due out at the end of the month.
-A 70-inch version is due out before year’s end, with price still TBD.
+A 70-inch version is due out before year’s end, priced at $9,990.

 You’ll also want to factor in the cost of Cisco’s Spark Flex software plan, a subscription service that runs $199 a month.